-McLaren Applied Technologies has a rich history in developing high-performance products in motorsport, including Formula 1, NASCAR, IndyCar and Formula E. Less well known are our activities in the field of Automotive.
+McLaren Applied has a rich history in developing high-performance products in motorsport, including Formula 1, NASCAR, IndyCar and Formula E. Less well known are our activities in the field of Automotive.

-As a niche tier 1 supplier, we have a range of technologies including vehicle electrification components, electronic control systems and virtual engineering tools.
+As a niche tier 1 supplier, we have a range of including vehicle electrification components, electronic control systems and virtual engineering tools.
 We operate at the forefront of technology to produce systems that are high performance, lightweight and assured to automotive standards.

 Our team has been working on a new range of vehicle electrification components that we will debut for the first time at the 2018 CENEX Low Carbon Vehicle (LCV) event on 12-13 September.

 Four new products will be showcased, one of which we are keeping under wraps until the week of the show.

 First up is our 1.5kW DC/DC converter (DCU-200), a device that converts the high voltage of the vehicle traction battery (between 550V and 890V), down to 12V to run all of the electronic systems on the vehicle.
 What sets it apart from other products on the market is its use of Gallium Nitride (GaN), a new type of switching technology.
 The use of GaN makes the system incredibly efficient, which can eliminate the need for active water cooling and means the DCU-200 can be air cooled.
 This reduces the need for the additional cost and complexity involved in liquid cooling.
 The DCU-200 is also very compact and incredibly lightweight with a power density of 1.5kW/l.